ChilliCream/hotchocolate-docs/docs/persisted-queries.md

 services.AddReadOnlyFileSystemQueryStorage("/usr/temp/queries");
 ```

 With that we have pretty much configured our server to use query persistence.
 The next thing you would have to do is to rework your _Relay_ or _Apollo_ build scripts in order to export your query to your chosen storage.
 The queries are stored as plain document and have to have the hash as the name without any extension.
-In case of the file system the hash is saved as URL compliant base64, in case if the _Redis_ storage the key is the has as standard base64.
+In case of the file system the hash is saved as URL compliant base64, in case of the _Redis_ storage the key is the hash as standard base64.

 In your requests to the server you usually send the query wrapped in the JSON request like the following: